paulipa/sico-wiki/linknet-help-and-guides/open-null-province.md

 - [Procurers and venturers](https://wiki.eve-linknet.com/community/doctrines/coalition-doctrines#mining-fleet)
 - [Ratting vexors](https://wiki.eve-linknet.com/community/doctrines/coalition-doctrines#ratting)

-If the market runs out of a particular module or a ship you may request more to be put up on the market in the [#requests](https://discord.com/channels/230672980814987264/972946904348508160)  channel on our discord
+If the market runs out of a particular module or a ship you may request more to be put up on the market in the [#requests](https://discord.com/channels/230672980814987264/972946904348508160)  channel on our discord.

+You may also request T2 modules of the doctrine ships to be put on the market.
+For other items please use the freight service to ship the items in.

 ## Freight to ONP
 You can use our freight service to ship items to ONP.
 The freight calculator is located at https://auth.eve-linknet.com/freight/calculator